TheNetworkGuy/netbox-zabbix-sync/README.md

 ```

 You can also opt for the default device type custom field behaviour but with the
-added benefit of overwriting the template should a device in Netbox have a
+added benefit of overwriting the template should a device in NetBox have a
 device specific context defined.
 In this case the device specific context
 template(s) will take priority over the device type custom field template.